What The Presumption Of Innocence Means In Relation To DUI Charges

 You also have the right to refuse to take a field sobriety test.
 Field sobriety tests are notoriously subjective and not necessarily a good indicator of a driver’s sobriety.
 You have the right to tell the officer that you don’t want to perform these tests.
 You don’t have to help the police build their case against you by submitting to these tests.

 Additionally, you also have the right to refuse to submit to a preliminary alcohol screening test, generally, a roadside breath test to determine your BAC.
 Be careful not to confuse a preliminary alcohol screening test with an evidential test, i.e., implied consent test, blood or breath, that you have to take after you arrested.

 If your DUI case does go to trial, the Fifth Amendment also protects you from being forced to testify at your own trial.
 If you refuse to testify, the jury is then instructed NOT to consider your refusal when deciding whether the prosecutor has proved beyond a reasonable doubt that you were driving under the influence.

 San Mateo DUI Defense Lawyers

-At Ahmed & Sukaram, our San Mateo DUI defense lawyers have the experience and resources to fight your DUI case in the San Francisco Bay Area.
+At Ahmed & Sukaram, Attorneys at Law, our San Mateo DUI defense lawyers have the experience and resources to fight your DUI case in the San Francisco Bay Area.
 If you are charged with DUI in Redwood City, San Mateo, San Jose, Oakland, San Francisco, or anywhere in the State of California, contact the dynamic legal team of Ahmed & Sukaram immediately.
 We are ready to fight for you and your family-no matter how serious the DUI charges are against you.
-You are not alone-call Ahmed & Sukaram today at 1-866-477-0965 or email us through this site in order to set up a no obligation consultation.
+You are not alone-call Ahmed & Sukaram, Attorneys at Law, today at 877-337-0697 or email us through this site in order to set up a no obligation consultation.
 If you prefer to video chat, please connect with us using Skype at Nafiz.Ahmed59.